aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Park and Ohm {\*Park:2014jp} surveyed mobile map users to construct a technology acceptance model to investigate users' acceptance of mobile mapping applications.
 The research question sought to understand what factors influenced user's intention to use such mapping applications.
 They found two main determinants of users' attitude towards a mobile mapping service and thence their intention to make use of the service.
 Those being; perceived locational accuracy and service and display quality.

 Park and Ohm {\*Park:2014jp} defined perceived locational accuracy as how well users envision their location in the map, essentially the degree to which mapped features correspond with a user's mental model of the world and where they are in it.
-This study considers that requests for map data that fail due to errors or return incorrect or incomplete data are a direct hindrance to user acceptance.
+This study considers that requests for map data that fail due to errors or return mismatching or incomplete data are a direct hindrance to user acceptance.
 A mobile map application that featured missing map tiles or incomplete geographic feature data prevents a user from determining their location in the map with respect to their real world situation.

 Park and Ohm's {\*Park:2014jp} definition of service and display quality is an extension of earlier general definitions of service quality; "the degree of general performance of an information system and related services."
 As discussed above, quality as measurable in the context of this work includes response time and likelihood of request success.

-A LandgateAPITest suite campaign, explained in the following section, produces metrics aligned with both factors as its outputs.
+A LandgateAPITest suite campaign, explained in the following section, produces mobile suitability metrics aligned with both factors as its outputs.

 ## Materials and Methods